ZanzyTHEbar/UFO-Detector/DataSet/README.md

 In order to collect the data yourself, you will need to use the Google images search engine or API.

-To start off, we will put our keywords into the search engine and then use the below JavaScript code to get the URL's of the images.
+To start off, we will put our keywords into the search engine and then use the below JavaScript code (can also be copied from urlscrapper.js) to get the URL's of the images.

-Fire up the JavaScript console (I’ll assume you are using the Chrome web browser, but you can use Firefox as well) by clicking View => Developer => JavaScript Console.
+Fire up the JavaScript console (I’ll assume you are using the Chrome web browser, but you can use Firefox as well by clicking View => Developer => JavaScript Console).

 In Chrome, you can use the F12 key to open the JavaScript console, or you can right-click on screen and select Inspect, then navigate to the console.